GPU Education Center Program

 - Full Contact information including mailing address, phone number and PI contact name.
 Proposals missing contact information will be automatically rejected.

-- Details of courses which will include CUDA C/C++ (course name, number, URL, approximate number of lectures/assignments/projects/etc through which students are exposed to CUDA C/C++, and any additional relevant information).
+- Details of courses which will include GPU computing and/or CUDA C/C++ (course name, number, URL, approximate number of lectures/assignments/projects/etc through which students are exposed to GPU computing and/or CUDA C/C++, and any additional relevant information).

-- Description & Specifications of PC’s in proposed CUDA teaching lab.
+- Description & Specifications of PC’s in proposed GPU education lab.

 - Matching funds proposal and budget outline for teaching assistant, graduate student or equivalent or any books requested (if applicable).